ShprAlex/SproutLife/README.md

 ### Seeds that Sprout - the key idea

-A slight change to the rules of GOL allows organisms in Sprout Life to reproduce, mutate, and evolve.
+A slight change to the rules of GOL allows organisms in SproutLife to reproduce, mutate, and evolve.

 ![Seed Sprout Illustration](https://github.com/ShprAlex/SproutLife/blob/gallery/SeedSproutIllustration.png)

-- **Cell** - Cells in Sprout Life are only considered as cells if the are in the "alive" state.
+- **Cell** - Cells in SproutLife are only considered as cells if the are in the "alive" state.
 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GOL) uses the term "dead" cells to refer to empty coordinates.
-Sprout Life simply considers this as empty space.
+SproutLife simply considers this as empty space.

 - **Seed** - A seed is a collection of cells that we replace with a new cells.
 A static 2x2 block pattern is a natural choice for a seed, because lots of these blocks are produced during a typical game.
 Other small patterns work just as well, and better in some cases.